Background pattern

 • Moderate to severe ulcerative colitis - in adults

 Crohn's disease is an inflammatory disease of the intestine.
-If you have Crohn's disease, you will be given other medications first.
-If you do not respond adequately or do not tolerate those medications, you may be given Stelara to reduce the signs and symptoms of your disease.
+If you have Crohn's disease, you will first be given other medicines.
+If you do not respond well enough or cannot tolerate these medicines, you may be given Stelara to reduce the signs and symptoms of your disease.

 Ulcerative colitis is an inflammatory disease of the intestine.
-If you have ulcerative colitis, you will be given other medications first.
-If you do not respond sufficiently or do not tolerate those medications, you may be given Stelara to reduce the signs and symptoms of your disease.
+If you have ulcerative colitis, you will first be given other medicines.
+If you do not respond well enough or cannot tolerate these medicines, you may be given Stelara to reduce the signs and symptoms of your disease.

-2. What you need to know before starting to use Stelara
+2. What you need to know before you use Stelara

 • If you have an active infectionthat your doctor thinks is important.